lunias/ethanaa-vuepress/docs/blog/switching-to-doom-emacs/README.md

 terminal.
 The terminal will exit and Doom should launch in an X window.

 The local Windows filesystem is available under `/mnt`.

+Run with the usual `emacs -nw` for no X window.

 ## Configuring Doom